 – How confident do I feel teaching this math concept to others?
 Why or why not?

 – How can I improve my confidence in understanding this math concept?

 – How can I improve my confidence in teaching this math concept to others?

 Fact #2 Research has found that teacher math anxiety influences their students’ math learning (Sisler, 2017; Ramirez et al., 2018).

 It is necessary to reflect on personal teaching confidence level, attitude, and mindset about math concepts when planning and teaching particular math lessons.

-If a beginning teacher is unconfident planning and teaching a particular math concept, there are a few steps to take that can quickly boost confidence with that math lesson.
+If a teacher is unconfident in planning and teaching a particular math concept, there are a few steps to take that can quickly boost confidence with that math lesson.

 First, the development of self-awareness of personal feelings towards a confidence level when teaching a math lesson is essential.
 In order to boost a teacher’s confidence level, there are various educational texts and educational videos that can be referenced which can help increase understanding and confidence in teaching.
 So reduce feelings of anxiety towards teaching math by first developing the self-awareness of personal attitude towards different math concepts.
 If you’re interested in learning a few ways to develop a positive mindset teacher habits, check out the book Positive Mindset Habits for Teachers: 10 Steps to Reduce Stress, Increase Student Engagement and Reignite Your Passion for Teaching.

 Often, beginning teachers may feel shy to ask a fellow colleague for advice, especially when the advice needed is regarding how to teach a particular math concept.
 And in fact, it’s completely fine to ask fellow colleagues for advice, assistance, resources, strategies, and help.